retypeapp/retype/configuration/page.md

 ```

 !!!
-If you add a config to both locations, the page [metadata](../faq.md#what-is-page-metadata) take precedence.
+If you add configs to both locations, the page [metadata](../faq.md#what-is-page-metadata) take precedence, even if they are different configs.

+If you add one or more configs to a `.md` page, Retype will not look for nor read the separate `.yml` file.
+Just use one or the other, but not both.
 !!!

 See [folder configuration](folder.md) for details on how to configure a folder.